convox/docs/docs/integrations/circleci.md

 > **Note:** You must specify `version: 2.1` in your config.yml in order to use [Orbs](https://circleci.com/docs/2.0/using-orbs/)

-The Convox Orb contains a single `deploy` command and matching job for deploying your app to Convox using CircleCI.
+The Convox Orb contains a single `deploy` command and matching job for deploying your App to Convox using CircleCI.

 The job is self contained.
 If you would prefer to use the command you must run the `checkout` command before using `deploy`.